Yu-Group/simChef/vignettes/paper.md

 `vector_valued_param`, and another two of `list_valued_param`, giving 12
 distinct configurations.
 Thus, there are a total of 108 DGP-method-parameter combinations in the experiment, each of which is replicated 100 times.
+\autoref{fig:exper-schematic} provides a detailed schematic of the `run_experiment` workflow, along with the expected inputs to and outputs from user-defined functions.

 Users can also choose to save the experiment's results to disk by passing `save = TRUE` to `run_experiment`.
 Once saved, the user can add new `DGP` and `Method`